 Agua Caliente Casino Had Opened

-The casino had already opened for business in time for the Thanksgiving weekend, and a PENTA superintendent was taking care of getting the punchlist items done.
+The casino had opened for business in time for the Thanksgiving weekend, and a PENTA superintendent was taking care of getting the punchlist items done.
 Raymond was already on the site painting areas around the loading dock.
 In the emails among team members exchanged about what would be painted next, numerous opportunities were missed when the work could have been stopped.
 One opportunity, tragically, involved the PENTA project super being at a company golf tournament and not being able to check emails that day, according to Augustine.

 On the day of the accident, four Raymond employees arrived at the casino worksite to begin painting the panels, so removing them from the masonry-block cubby, which would require a lot of effort, seemed like the right thing to do.

 Three of the four Raymond employees started manually shifting the south panel of the gate from the cubby.
-No one on the Raymond crew seemed aware, Augustine wrote, "the fact the only physical restraint keeping the south panel upright was a roller guide attached to the top of the north panel."
+No one on the Raymond crew seemed aware, Augustine wrote, that "the only physical restraint keeping the south panel upright was a roller guide attached to the top of the north panel."

 "Once the south panel was rolled beyond this roller guide, nothing was keeping the south panel upright, and it immediately fell over due to its massive weight," crushing Ayers.

-PENTA makes several arguments that its staff had exercised reasonable care in recognizing and instructing Raymond’s employees on the hazard posed or the unsafe work condition by moving the gate from the cubby.
+PENTA made several arguments that its staff had exercised reasonable care in recognizing and instructing Raymond’s employees on the hazard posed or the unsafe work condition that would arise by moving the gate from the cubby.
 The contractor also argued no one from PENTA actually knew moving the gate constituted a crushing hazard and that no supervisor from PENTA had any knowledge Raymond intended to start painting the gate.
 Finally, PENTA argued, “Raymond was under an obligation not to work on the [casino] site unless a PENTA representative was also onsite.”

-Augustine rejected PENTA's claims for various reasons and his ruling on the OSHA citations contains much discussion about what whether reasonable care was exercised.
+Augustine rejected PENTA's claims for various reasons and his ruling on the OSHA citations contains much discussion about whether reasonable care was exercised.

 As PENTA awaits the full review commission's decision, Cannito says "regarding our outstanding case, our ability to comment is limited."
 He adds: "We firmly believe the remaining [citations] will be reversed on appeal."